agungTuanany/Javascript-data-structure-and-algorithm/chapter-1-mastering-Big-O-notation/README.md

 // 19
 ```

-What is the length of our `stringOne`? that is `19` items in string.
+What is the length of our `stringOne`?
+That is `19` items in string.
 What do you
 think the Big-O notation of this string?
 This is a bit trick question, and
 something that you might get asked in an interview, because the answer to this
 is _depends_ on the language that you working with.